blamejoel/tech-toolbox/README.md

 Intranet toolkit made to simplify access to internal resources scattered across the network by bringing together most commonly used links/resources.

-TODO: Scrub through source code and redacting any confidential information from previous employer before uploading to git.
+TODO: Scrub through source code and redact any confidential information from previous employer before uploading to git.

 ## Purpose